 The GED® Tests cannot be taken online and can only be taken at an official testing center.
 See information below for a list of approved testing sites that are open to the public.

 A limited number of testing centers are offering the GED® computer-based test (CBT) in the following counties: Comanche, Custer, Kay, Stephens, and Tulsa.
-To find out more about GED® CBT or register for the GED® CBT visit http://gedtestingservice.com/testers/test-on-computer.
+Find out more about GED® CBT or register for the GED® CBT.
 This is not an online test, you must take the GED® test at an approved GED® testing site.

 Attention GED® test-takers: Adults who take the GED® test on computer are scoring higher and finishing faster.
 In fact, 88% of people passed the GED® test on computer compared to 71% for those who tested on paper.